MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-reviews.md

 Dynamics 365 Commerce uses Azure Cognitive Service to automatically moderate review text by redacting profane words.
 In addition, the Ratings and Reviews Moderation tool can be used to do the following.

-- Moderate reviews by responding to them or taking them down
+- Moderate reviews by responding to them or removing them
+- Delete a user's reviews after a request by the user
 - Bulk import review data across products into a provided Power BI template and analyze ratings and reviews trends
-- Delete a user's reviews after a request by the user

 ## Read a review